Karabatic involved in betting probe - prosecutor

 All the players involved will be brought to a judge by Tuesday for indictment over "sporting corruption" and fraud, the prosecutor said.
 If found guilty, they risk a prison sentence of up to five years and a 75,000 euros ($96,800) fine.

-No player has admitted placing bets but the Karabatic's ' lawyer said the brothers would do although they denied match-fixing.
+No player has admitted placing bets but the Karabatic brothers' lawyer said they would do but would keep denying match-fixing.

 "They will admit betting...
 They placed bets," lawyer Eric Dupont-Moretti told French radio RTL on Monday when asked if the brothers and other Montpellier players involved would admit to betting on a French league game.